Skip to main content

 Where these numbers come from and when they were last updated

 Ticket prices are SportCation's 2026 NFL estimates based on 2024-2025 team averages from The Action Network, Ticketmaster, and Statista, adjusted forward by 3%.
 These are estimates, labeled as such (not live secondary-market listings or face-value guarantees).
-Hotel medians come from our hotel pricing data updated June 1, 2026, reflecting median nightly rates near each team's stadium.
+Hotel figures are median nightly rates for each market and are estimates, not booking quotes; actual game-weekend rates vary with demand.
 The derived total formula is: average ticket plus (hotel median multiplied by 2 nights).
 Flight costs are not included; that variable is trip-specific.

 Don't just watch, Go.